BorderArea01/CharacterManager/README_EN.md

 #### Add Images
 1. Click "Add Image" in character detail page
+2. Choose addition method:
-2. Select one or multiple image files
+   - **Select Image Files**: Select single or multiple image files
+   - **Import Image Package**: Create image package, supports two methods:
+     - Select multiple image files: Select multiple images at once to create a package
+     - Drag and drop folder: Drag a folder containing images to the specified area
-3. Images will be automatically renamed and saved to specified folder
+3. Images will be automatically renamed and saved to the character's independent folder

+#### Image Grouping and Viewing
+- **Auto Grouping**: Images are automatically grouped by source folder
+- **Single Image Display**: Individual images are displayed directly in the image grid
+- **Image Package Display**: Image sets are displayed as packages, including:
+  - Main Image: Shows the first image as a representative
+  - Label: Shows "Package" label and image count
+  - Expand/Collapse: Click button to expand and show all images or collapse back to show only the main image
+- **Image Zoom**: Click any image to zoom in, supports:
+  - Left/right arrow keys to switch images
+  - Mouse wheel to switch images
+  - Click thumbnails for quick navigation
+  - ESC key to close zoom view

 #### Image Settings
 1. Click "Set Image Path" button